Concordium/concordium.github.io/source/shared/net/references/transactions.rst

    $concordium-client transaction send-gtu-encrypted --sender A --receiver B --amount 8 Using default energy amount of 30176 NRG.
    Enter password for decrypting the secret encryption key: ...
-   Transferring 8.000000 GTU from encrypted balance of account '4s9jugBpiZuDKNJu9PGAj57JseAze8fGaGJC2y3HmtCbBeTLAJ' (A) to '47JNHkJZo9ShomDypbiSJzdGN7FNxo8MwtUFsPa49KGvejf7Wh' (B).
+   Transferring 8.000000 CCD from encrypted balance of account '4s9jugBpiZuDKNJu9PGAj57JseAze8fGaGJC2y3HmtCbBeTLAJ' (A) to '47JNHkJZo9ShomDypbiSJzdGN7FNxo8MwtUFsPa49KGvejf7Wh' (B).
    Allowing up to 30176 NRG to be spent as transaction fee.
    Transaction expires at Sun,  4 Oct 2020 11:28:47 UTC.
    Confirm [yN]: y